 Another study said that companies that communicate effectively had a 47% higher total return to shareholders over a five-year period (mid-2004 to mid-2009) compared with firms that are the least effective communicators.

 Effective communication plays a critical role in an organization’s financial performance.
 Below are three ways communication is key to your ROI.

 Automates the Process

 Adapting a collaborative operations software, like Common Areas, can help automate the communication process.
 It puts all of that (often complicated) communication between managers, maintenance crews, and tenants into one communications hub.
 Imagine not having to juggling spreadsheets and field endless emails, texts and phone calls.
 With an automated process, all your work orders can be organized, scheduled, and tracked while automated notifications keep everyone informed at key points before, during, and after a job.

 Saves Wasted Time

 From proposal to status updates to invoicing, many vendors still use paper processes that eat-up your valuable time.
-With maintenance management software, the entire process can be streamlined.
+With collaborative operations software, the entire process can be streamlined.
 All records, reports and backup information are stored electronically and accessible online 24/7.
 Eliminating the mundane paperwork translates into time that can be spent on more important, revenue-generating activities.

 Streamlines Schedules and Priorities